Dunbar High School (East Spencer, North Carolina)

+Dunbar High School was a public black school located in East Spencer, North Carolina, active from 1900 until the 1969.
+It was formerly known as East Spencer Negro School, and the Dunbar School.
+It was founded as a one-room school, and by 1958 it became a high school.
+After the school closure in the 1960s it was the site of North Rowan Middle School, followed by the Paul Laurence Dunbar Center.

 History

-Dunbar High School, originally named East Spencer Negro School, history that dates back to 1900 when it was a one-room schoolhouse.
+Dunbar High School, was founded as East Spencer Negro School, history that dates back to 1900 when it was a one-room schoolhouse.
 Over time, the school grew to multiple rooms, then in 1921, the school built an 11-classroom building with an auditorium, library, office, lunchroom, and basement.
-In 1958, the school was named in honor of Paul Laurence Dunbar, a poet whose parents were freed slaves from Kentucky.
-He was one of the first African American poets to gain national recognition.
+In 1958, the school became a high school and was named in honor of Paul Laurence Dunbar, a poet whose parents were freed slaves from Kentucky; and was one of the first African American poets to gain national recognition.
+In 1964, the school was the subject of a school bus driver protest which gained national attention.

+Closure

-After integration, Dunbar High School was renamed again to North Rowan Middle School.
-In the 1990s, the middle school moved to an alternate site, and the original building (still owned by the Rowan-Salisbury School System became a community center with the name Paul Laurence Dunbar Center.
+After integration in 1969, Dunbar High School was renamed again to North Rowan Middle School.
+In the 1994, North Rowan Middle School moved to an alternate site, and the original building (still owned by the Rowan-Salisbury School System) became a community center with the name Paul Laurence Dunbar Center.